The Legal Journal covers the most significant legal news in the UK

 As a result, methods for “curing” homosexuality through conversion therapy, have included everything from ice-pick lobotomies, surgical correction and aversive conditioning, to orgasmic reconditioning, “corrective rape”; and satiation therapy, among others.
 The effects of which are dangerous and psychologically devastating.

 Perhaps most shocking is that this therapy is not outlawed in the UK.
-This is despite continuous pledges by the UK’s Conservative government, and a wealth of evidence that not only shows that these practices are extremely harmful but also completely ineffective.
+This is despite continuous pledges by the UK’s Conservative government, and a wealth of evidence that not only shows that these practices are extremely harmful.

 Numerous civil rights activists continue to campaign to end conversion therapy in the UK and momentum has been gained across the world.
 At present, Brazil, Malta, Albania and Ecuador, have national bans on the “therapy”.
 It is also outlawed in Switzerland, parts of Australia, Canada and the US.
 While Germany, most recently passed a law banning minors from partaking in conversion therapy.

 Equality for LGBT+ people has gradually progressed over the years.
 It’s been 53 years since homosexuality was decriminalised and 17 years since Section 28 was repealed.
 In 2004, civil partnerships were legalised, and ten years later, same-sex marriage.
-However, when it comes to conversion therapy, and its legality, it’s easy to think that little progress has been made.
+However, when it comes to conversion therapy, and its legality, little progress has been made.
 While it peaked in popularity in the 1960’s and early 1970’s, despite its outdated beliefs and practices, it still exists in the UK today.

 In 2015, LGBT+ charity Stonewall, published a report called “Unhealthy Attitudes,” which explored the treatment of LGBT+ people within health and social care services.
 The report uncovered that one in ten health and social care workers have witnessed colleagues in the workplace expressing the belief that someone can be ‘cured’ of same-sex attraction.